gadget-framework/gadget2/docs/userguide.md

 solution, but finding different results certainly indicates that the larger result is not the solution you are seeking.

+\bigskip
-The Hooke & Jeeves algorithm used in Gadget is derived from that originally presented by R. Hooke and T. A. Jeeves, ”Direct Search Solution of Numerical and Statistical Problems” in the April 1961 (Vol.
+The Hooke & Jeeves algorithm used in Gadget is derived from that originally presented by R. Hooke and T. A. Jeeves, "Direct Search Solution of Numerical and Statistical Problems" in the April 1961 (Vol.
-8, pp. 212-229) issue of the Journal of the ACM, with improvements presented by Arthur F Kaupe Jr., ”Algorithm 178: Direct Search” in the June 1963 (Vol 6, pp.313-314) issue of the Communications of the ACM.
+8, pp. 212-229) issue of the Journal of the ACM, with improvements presented by Arthur F Kaupe Jr., "Algorithm 178: Direct Search" in the June 1963 (Vol 6, pp.313-314) issue of the Communications of the ACM.

+\bigskip
 Hooke & Jeeves is the default optimisation method used for Gadget, and will be used if no optimisation information file is specified.

 ### File Format {#subsec:hookefile}

-To specify the Hooke & Jeeves algorithm, the optimisation file should start with the keyword ”[hooke]”, followed by (up to) 4 lines giving the parameters for the optimisation algorithm.
+To specify the Hooke & Jeeves algorithm, the optimisation file should start with the keyword "\[hooke\]", followed by (up to) 4 lines giving the parameters for the optimisation algorithm.
 Any parameters that are not specified in the file are given default values, which work reasonably well for simple Gadget models.
 The format for this file, and the default values for the optimisation parameters, are shown below:

     [hooke]
     hookeiter  1000  ; number of hooke & jeeves iterations